Australian Citizenship Test in Your Language: Free Study Guide for 13 Communities

 East & Southeast Asian Languages

-- Chinese Simplified (中文简体) — largest non‑English speaking community in Australia
+- Chinese Simplified (中文简体): the largest non-English speaking community in Australia

 Middle Eastern Languages